Skip to main content

 }

-Step 3: Client Registration
+Step 3: Client registration

-MCP supports three client registration approaches.
+MCP supports three client-registration approaches.
 Clients SHOULD follow this priority order:

-PriorityMethodWhen to Use
+PriorityMethodWhen to use

 3Dynamic Client RegistrationAS provides registration_endpoint

-curl -X POST https://app.lumoauth.dev/t/acme-corp/api/v1/connect/register \
+curl -X POST https://app.lumoauth.dev/orgs/acme-corp/api/v1/connect/register \

 -H "Content-Type: application/json" \